Acimut/Custom-EV-IV-Display-Screen/README.en.md

       ROJO FUEGO:       BPRS.gba
       EMERALD:          BPEE.gba
       ESMERALDA:        BPES.gba
+      CFRU:             CFRU.gba

 + ***Compile*** by running `make` with your terminal, and a rom with the injection will appear in a folder called `build`.
 ***

 ### **other configurations:**
-+ It is possible to enable/disable the ev-iv display screen using a `FLAG_EV_IV` flag that is set from `src/main_eviv.h`.
++ In a script you can enable/disable the ev-iv display screen using a `FLAG_EV_IV` flag which is defined in `src/main_eviv.c`.
 This flag is set by default to `FLAG_SYS_POKEMON_GET` for when we receive the first pokemon, but it can be changed for other purposes.

 In the `src/main_eviv.c` file are the following preprocessor directive definitions, which we'll use to make some quick changes to the code before compiling:
 + ***EV_IV_TEXT:*** Change to